ktoso/rx-wiki/Transformative-Operators.md

-This section explains operators used for transforming elements of a sequence.
+This section explains Rx operators you can use to transform elements emitted by an Observable sequence.

 ## map() & select()

-#### Transform an element via a given function
+#### Transform the elements emitted by an Observable by applying a closure to each of them

 [[images/rx-operators/map.png]]